ray-project/ray/doc/source/actors.rst

       // Retrieve the actor later somewhere
       boost::optional<ray::ActorHandle<Counter>> counter = ray::GetGlobalActor("some_name");

+    We also support non-global named actors in C++, which means that the actor name is only valid within the job and the actor cannot be accessed from another job

     .. code-block:: c++

       // Create an actor with a job-scope-unique name